SunnyLi/c3-rails/README.md

 - [d3js-rails](https://github.com/emilford/d3js-rails)

-or you could copy [d3.js](https://github.com/mbostock/d3/blob/master/d3.js) to your `assets/javascripts` manually which would defeat the purpose of having these gems in the first place...
+or you could copy [d3.js](https://github.com/mbostock/d3/blob/master/d3.js) to your `assets/javascripts` manually.

-Now you're ready to use `c3` in any page that load assets handled by the asset pipeline.
+Now `c3` is ready to be used on any pages that have assets handled by rails asset pipeline.

-## Alternative install
+## Versioning

+This gem now follows the version of `c3` being included.

+So version `0.2.5` of this gem will provide
+`c3` at version `0.2.5`.

+## Install using git submodule

-If you want to have access to all of `c3`'s source files you should add this line instead:
+If you want to have access to all of `c3`'s source files you can install by having this line in the `Gemfile` instead:

     gem 'c3-rails', :git => 'https://github.com/SunnyLi/c3-rails', :submodules => true

 Then you'll be able to include files like

 ```
-    //= require c3/c3
+    //= require c3/c3.min
     //= require c3/extensions/js/c3ext

     *= require c3/c3
-    *= require c3/htdocs/css/bootstrap.min.css
+    *= require c3/htdocs/css/bootstrap.min
 ```

+This is just an example, not that you would ever want to include bootstrap into your project this way..

 ## License